wravoc/harden-freebsd/README.md

 ### Arguments
 * `./zenbleed-workaround.csh clean` removes the CPU microcode/firmware utilities as a security measure once Zenbleed patching is complete
     * Do not use `clean` if you still need the workaround on baremetal as it uses cpucontrol.
-* `./zenbleed-workaround.csh remove` removes the chicken-bit setting rc script on bare metal machines for performance reasons or once the patch is applied from AMD in Decemeber 2023.
+* `./zenbleed-workaround.csh remove` removes the rc script for performance reasons or once the patch is applied from AMD in Decemeber 2023.
     * In the case of an AMD Zenbleed fully patched CPU, follow `remove` with `clean` for security purposes.